 (h) There are various types of EIRs that may be used in a tiering situation.
 The rules in this section govern tiering generally.
 Several other methods to streamline the environmental review process exist, which are governed by the more specific rules of those provisions.
-Where other methods have more specific provisions, those provisions shall apply, rather than the provisions in this section.
 Where multiple methods may apply, lead agencies have discretion regarding which to use.
 These other methods include, but are not limited to, the following:

-- (1) General plan EIR (Section 15166).
+(1) General plan EIR (Section 15166).

-- (2) Staged EIR (Section 15167).
+(2) Staged EIR (Section 15167).

-- (3) Program EIR (Section 15168).
+(3) Program EIR (Section 15168).

-- (4) Master EIR (Section 15175).
+(4) Master EIR (Section 15175).